google/samba-documents-provider/README.md

 Android SDK and NDK r15b or above are required to build this app.
 Android Studio is highly recommended.

+This build guide is only tested on Ubuntu.
+Changes to make it build on other platforms are welcome.

 ### Build Steps
 1. Download and unarchive Samba 4.5.1 [source code][samba-source].
 2. Change directory to the root of Samba source code.